Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/migrating/migration_omm/guide.en-gb.md

 Before starting your migration, it is important to know the 3 types of accounts that can be migrated and where you can migrate them to:

 - **OVHcloud**: `Auto detection` is recommended if you need to migrate an account hosted on any OVHcloud email offer.
 If you have a large number of OVHcloud email accounts, select from the offers `MX plan`, `E-mail Pro`, `Exchange`, and `Zimbra`.
 You will be asked to log in to the OVHcloud account associated with the offer related to the migration.
 For more information, see the section "[Migrating via a connection to an OVHcloud customer account](#sso-migration)".
-- **Others**: They refer to email services subscribed outside of OVHcloud.
+- **Others**: They refer to email services outside of OVHcloud.
 You will find a non-exhaustive list of email services supported by OMM.
-If the type of service of your email account is not listed, use the `Imap` or `Pop` protocols, which are compatible with most email servers.
+If the type of service of your email account is not listed, use the `IMAP` or `POP` protocols, which are compatible with most email servers.
-- **Importing files**: It is possible to migrate the content of PST, ICS, CSV, and Xml Rules files via OMM to a destination email account.
-When this function is selected, simply drag and drop your document into the designated area or browse your terminal using the `Browse your files`{.action} button.
+- **Importing files**: It is possible to migrate the content of PST, ICS, CSV, and XML rules files via OMM to a destination email account.
+When this function is selected, simply drag and drop your document into the designated area or browse your files using the `Browse your files`{.action} button.

 ![omm](images/omm-create-migration-03.png){.thumbnail .w-600}

 Complete the information according to the type of account:

 - **Source account**
-    - **Account type**: select the type of source account.
+    - **Account type**: Select the type of source account.
-    - **Email**: enter the source account's email address.
+    - **Email**: Enter the source account's email address.
-    - **Password**: enter the password for the source account.
+    - **Password**: Enter the password for the source account.
-    - **Server URL** / **Server domain** *(depending on the type)*: enter the hostname of the email server associated with the email account you want to migrate.
+    - **Server URL** / **Server domain** *(depending on the type)*: Enter the hostname of the email server associated with the email account you want to migrate.
     - **OVHcloud Account ID** *(depending on the type)*: this field is automatically filled in when you are logged in to an OVHcloud account.
 For more information, see the section "[Migrating via a connection to an OVHcloud customer account](#sso-migration)".
-    - **Organization** *(depending on the type)*: select the organization associated with the source email account.
+    - **Organization** *(depending on the type)*: Select the organization associated with the source email account.
-    - **Platform** *(depending on the type)*: select the platform associated with the source email account.
+    - **Platform** *(depending on the type)*: Select the platform associated with the source email account.
-    - **Service** *(depending on the type)*: select the service associated with the source email account.
+    - **Service** *(depending on the type)*: Select the service associated with the source email account.
     - **Advanced settings** > **Delegation account ID** *(depending on the type)*: When the email account you are migrating is a shared account, you must enter the email address of the administrator account on this delegation account.
 - **Destination account**
-    - **Account type**: select the type of destination account.
+    - **Account type**: Select the type of destination account.
-    - **Email**: enter the destination email address.
+    - **Email**: Enter the destination email address.
-    - **Password**: enter the password associated with the destination account.
+    - **Password**: Enter the password associated with the destination account.
-    - **Server URL** / **Server domain** *(depending on the type)*: enter the hostname of the email server associated with the destination email account.
+    - **Server URL** / **Server domain** *(depending on the type)*: Enter the hostname of the email server associated with the destination email account.
     - **OVHcloud Account ID** *(depending on the type)*: this field is automatically filled in when you are logged in to an OVHcloud account.
 For more information, see the section "[Migrating via a connection to an OVHcloud customer account](#sso-migration)".
-    - **Organization** *(depending on the type)*: select the organization associated with the destination email account.
+    - **Organization** *(depending on the type)*: Select the organization associated with the destination email account.
-    - **Platform** *(depending on the type)*: select the platform associated with the destination email account.
+    - **Platform** *(depending on the type)*: Select the platform associated with the destination email account.
-    - **Service** *(depending on the type)*: select the service associated with the destination email account.
+    - **Service** *(depending on the type)*: Select the service associated with the destination email account.
     - **Advanced settings** > **Delegation account ID** *(depending on the type)*: When the destination email account is a shared account, you must enter the email address of the administrator account on this delegation account.
 - **Start of transfer**: You can launch the migration `immediately` or check `Later` to defer the migration.
 The deferred migration allows you to launch it automatically at a date and time you define.
 - **Data to transfer**: Depending on the type of email account you are migrating and the destination account, this section will indicate the different types of data supported during the migration.
 This depends on the source account and the destination account.